In Washington, politicians are able to snipe and grouse at the same time

 Oops.
 Can’t do that.
 That’s already on the books…more or less.

 There is another option, however.
-Why not charge the president for the attack that killed Iranian General Qasem Suleimani as being, according to House Speaker Nancy Pelosi, “provocative and disproportionate.”
+Why not charge the president for the attack that killed Iranian General Qasem Suleimani?
+According to House Speaker Nancy Pelosi, that attack was “provocative and disproportionate.”

-One has to ask if the Democrats as they are now configured care one iota about the safety and security of the American people?
-Or is their job as politicians the relentless pursuit of power?
+Ask if the so-called Democrats, as they are now configured, if they care one iota about the safety and security of the American people.
+Answer: (crickets).
+Washington hypocrisy in a nutshell.

-And so the dung heap continues to grow in Washington serving to add more bacteria to their abject hatred of one individual.
+And so the dung heap continues to grow in Washington.
+It adds an ever-increasing stench to the Democrats’ well-known abject hatred of one individual, America’s current constitutionally elected president, Donald J. Trump.

 Let’s forget all the fear-mongering for a moment and take a big dose of reality.
 The Federalist gets it right: